 I liked it enough to buy another jar but this time a ‘truffle salsa’.
 I mixed in about one-third of the jar with some pasta and cream and… you could barely taste the flavour at all.
 I should have just dumped the whole jar in.

 I’m amused that as of September 2019, I see that this blog post, a little over a year old, is one of the most popular posts on my website!
-But still no comments.
-I’m still wondering: is anyone else enjoying these?
-Or do they just find them a poor imitation of expensive truffles?
+And starting to get comments from other people who’ve bought them.
+If you found them, did you enjoy them?
+What did you do with them?